turbot/steampipe-docs/docs/reference/config-files/plugin.md

 - The `aws_dev` aggregator will include the `aws_dev_1` and `aws_dev_2` connections

-This capability also allows you to run multiple plugin versions side-by-side:
+You can also run multiple plugin versions side-by-side:

 ```hcl
 plugin "aws_latest" {